nedroden/OSCLAN/README.md

 # OSCLAN

-Compiler for OSCLAN (Old-SChool LANguage), a business-oriented toy language that compiles to AARch64 Assembly.
+Compiler for OSCLAN (Old-SChool LANguage), a business-oriented toy language that compiles to AArch64 Assembly.

 ![Build](https://github.com/nedroden/OSCLAN/actions/workflows/build.yml/badge.svg)

 ## Context

 I have been wanting to build a compiler for some time, however the main challenge has been the code generation part.
-The original plan was to build a compiler for Apple Silicon chips, however for now the idea is to build something that compiles to MSIL.
-Once that is done, the idea is to introduce AArch64 code generation as well.
+The original plan was to build a compiler for Apple Silicon chips, however it might turn out that it would be easier to target something like MSIL first.

-## Feedback

-My experience with Go and compiler construction is somewhat limited, so if you have any thoughts, feel free to share them by opening up a pull request or an issue.

-Also, my main focus at this point is on getting things working, so the code will definitely not be as clean as it should be.
+If you have any thoughts, feel free to share them by opening up a pull request or an issue.
+My main focus at this point is on getting things working, so the code will definitely not be as clean as it should be.
+There is no real plan involved here; I'm just making everything up as I go along.

 ## Usage